 That app is also used for the Ultimate's most unique feature: support for Razer's Chroma lighting effects, which run in a small strip around the touch pad.
 You can use the app to link certain colours and effects to specific profiles, with the usual suite of animations and colour cycling options from other Razer products.

-There's a lot to recommend the Raiju Ultimate then, and only one big downside: at £200/$200 it's about the same price as the console itself, and will be well out of most people's price range.
-Razer also offers a cheaper Raiju Tournament, which drops the Chroma lighting and some other features and swaps for an Xbox-style layout, but even that is pricy at £150/$150.
+There's a lot to recommend the Raiju Ultimate then, but a few big downsides too.
+First, at £200 it's about the same price as the console itself, and will be well out of most people's price range.
+It's also not even out in the US, so American gamers are out of luck.

-We also made a quick unboxing and first impressions video with the controller at Gamescom, so give it a watch for a better look at the controller.
+We also made a quick unboxing and first impressions video with the controller, so give it a watch for a better look at the controller.

 Evil Shift for PS4